-Daily personal hygiene practices must include general cleanliness, which eliminates foul body odor (use of deodorant is encouraged).
-Students should appear clean and wellkept.

-- Hair should be clean, combed (no "bed head"), and pulled off the face to facilitate proper application of treatments and other procedures, and to avoid contact with patients. - Facial hair must be trimmed and neat, if permitted by the preceptor. - Cologne, perfume, and scented lotion should be avoided. - Fingernails should be trimmed short; artificial nails are prohibited.
+- Daily personal hygiene practices must include general cleanliness, which eliminates foul body odor.
+Students should appear clean and well-kept. - Hair should be clean, combed (no "bed head"), and pulled off the face to facilitate proper application of treatments and other procedures, and to avoid contact with patients. - Facial hair must be trimmed and neat, if permitted by the preceptor. - Cologne, perfume, and scented lotion should be avoided. - Fingernails should be trimmed short; artificial nails are prohibited.